ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 3. Create functions

-You know that initially you want to clean the data and make sure the columns and indexes are in proper usable format.
+You know that initially, you want to clean the data and make sure the columns and indexes are in a proper usable format.
 So, why not create a function for that and name it according to the subtasks on the dataframe.

-> For example, initally you want to make the index a proper datetime object.
-Then you may want to do ,... , then ....
-Just add these functions without even thinking the logic and then later you can add the logics.
+> For example, initially you want to make the index a proper datetime object.
+Then you may want to do remove the duplicates, then add state name.
+Just add these functions without even thinking the logic and then later you can add the logic.
 This way, you will be on track and not lost.

 The functions are created after creating the decorator.

 ### 4. Create proper decorators

 Before adding functions, let's also think about some additional utility that would be helpful.
 During the pandas analysis, you often check the shape, columns, and other information associated to the dataframe after performing an operation.
-However, decorator can help automate this process.
+However, a decorator can help automate this process.

 **`Decorator`** is simply a function that expects a function and returns a function.
 It's really functional right, haha.
 Don't get confused by the definition.
 It is not so difficult as it sounds.
 We will see how it works in the code below.